-2022 2021
+2022

-(In the usands)
+(In thousands)

-Balance, beginning of year Additions Reductions \$ 39 (390 - 133
+Balance, beginning of year Additions \$ 390 -

+Reductions (390)

-Balance, end of year \$ \$
+Balance, end of year \$

+No valuation allowance was necessary during the fiscal year ending March 31, 2023.
 During the fiscal year ended March 31, 2022, a recovery of \$390,000 was recognized as the valuation of the mortgage servicing assets exceeded the amortized cost basis.
-At March 31, 2021, an additional valuation allowance of \$133,000 was necessary to adjust the aggregate cost basis of the mortgage servicing assets to fair market value.
-The valuation allowance was adjusted during the years ended March 31, 2022 and 2021, due to payments received on the related loans, as well as changes in the estimated value on the mortgage servicing right asset.
+The valuation allowance was adjusted during the years ended March 31, 2022, due to payments received on the related loans, as well as changes in the estimated value on the mortgage servicing right asset.